Hygrometer Calibration Using 75 Percent Salt Test and 32°F Ice Bath

 For example, if your device reads 34°F, then Offset = 32°F − 34°F = -2°F. Write this offset in your calibration log.
 If your device allows, enter the offset directly.
 If not, remember to adjust future readings by this amount.

-Tip: Always record the date, device, before and after readings, offset, and any notes about your calibration.
-This helps you track changes over time and maintain accurate measurements.
+Tip: Record the date, device, before and after readings, offset, and notes about your calibration.
+This helps you track drift over time and keeps your adjustments consistent.

-You can calibrate multiple devices at once by placing them all in the same ice bath.
-Just make sure each probe is in the center of the slurry and not touching each other.
+You can calibrate multiple devices at once by placing them in the same ice bath.
+Just keep each probe centered in the slurry and avoid letting probes touch each other.

-Note: The ice bath method works best for checking the zero point of your temperature sensor.
-For more accurate results across a wide range of temperatures, consider two-point calibration methods.
+Note: The ice bath method works best for checking the low end of your temperature sensor.
+If you need confidence across a wider range, a second reference point can help.

-By following these steps, you ensure your hygrometer gives you reliable temperature readings.
-Regular calibration helps you catch sensor drift and maintain confidence in your measurements.
+By following these steps, you help ensure your hygrometer gives you reliable temperature readings.
+Regular calibration helps you catch sensor drift and reduces guesswork.

 Making Adjustments for Accurate Temperature